 - The Master's in Psychology and Counseling Accreditation Council (MPCAC) accredits psychology or counseling programs at the master’s level.

 Pursuing an accredited program ensures that your psychological training is of the highest caliber.
-However, whether you are required to earn a degree from an accredited program will depend on your desired state of practice and licensing requirements.
+However, whether you are required to earn a psychology degree from an accredited program will depend on your desired state of practice and licensing requirements.

 Type of Program